Actyx/Actyx/web/developer.actyx.com/blog/2020-09-21-designing-csharp-pond.md

 }
 ```
 However, compile-time and runtime-checks are starting to mix in this approach.
 Likely it won’t reach
 maximal compile-time safety.
-We will focus on shipping slightly more verbose, attribute-less APIs first, and
+We will focus on shipping the slightly more verbose APIs first, since
-then look into building less safe convenience functionality.
+everything else must be based on them in any case.
+Then we will look into how Attributes can improve
+ease of use.

+### Closing Words

+And that’s it for now.
+Should you have any wishes or suggestions for our upcoming C# libraries, [contact us](mailto:developer@actyx.io)!